Belarus sacks foreign minister after teddy bear row

 Lukashenko sacked two generals, including the head of air defense, and told the incoming border guards chief to use weapons if necessary to shoot down any future foreign intruders into Belarussian air space.

-The move damaged already strained relations between Minsk and the EU, which has long criticized Lukashenko’s policies and has imposed travel bans and asset freezes on him and other senior officials.
+The move damaged already strained relations between Minsk and the European Union, which has long criticized Lukashenko’s policies and has imposed travel bans and asset freezes on him and other senior officials.

-The EU said in a statement on Monday that Makei was one of the targeted officials.

-“Mr. Makei is currently subject to EU restrictive measures.
-In the context of the upcoming review of restrictive measures, in the autumn of this year, the EU will assess his situation,” it said.

 In power since 1994, Lukashenko has tolerated little dissent and routinely locked up political opponents, earning the title “Europe’s last dictator” from the U.S. administration of George W. Bush.